Table of Contents

 Getting started takes just a few minutes depending on the DNA data file size.
 After creating an Xcode Life login, simply purchase an individual report or a bundle using a credit card or Paypal.
 Then upload one of the raw DNA file types (e.g. 23andMe, AncestryDNA, VCF, etc.) to the website.

 This is the main part of our Xcode Life review where we will examine the provided reporting.
-Reports from Xcode Life are separated by category.
+Reports are separated by category.
 Users can select which raw data analysis and report they want.